 All Alesis electronic drum sets come with a cable snake and cable wrap strips for organizing all those wires coming to and from the drum pads, cymbals, and sound module.
 You don’t have to put together your own system of velcro or tape to keep everything nice and neat.

-Other items you get are the sound module itself (more on that below), a drum key for adjusting tension, the power supply, and various guides and manuals for putting the set together and using it properly.
+Other items you get are the sound unit itself (more on that below), a drum key for adjusting tension, the power supply, and various guides and manuals for putting the set together and using it properly.

 What Is Included in the Sound Module?